Spotfire® Service for R Installation and Administration

 • You must have Docker installed on the computer running the node manager.
 If you install and start the service before you install Docker, then exceptions are written to the log.

-• You must have a Linux computer where the node manager installed.
-(Your node manager and Spotfire Server can be on different computers).
+• You must have a Linux computer where the node manager is installed.
+(Your node manager and the Spotfire Server are usually on different computers).

 • If you are using the script to build the base Docker image, you must have a connection to the internet.
 (A connection to the internet is not required if you are using a locally-available Docker image.)